lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Change the levels of Vocational and College education to be Post-Secondary by using the `fct_recode` function from the `forcats` package (which has been loaded).
+- Change the levels of Vocational and College education to be Post-Secondary by using `fct_recode` (forcats has been loaded).
 - Confirm that the education values have been correctly merged by counting the new education variable.

 `@hint`